aghosal89/FSI_NHANES_Application/README.md

     https://drive.google.com/file/d/1RZxsw5YKK7h1Y9h2dwt1BMhGWkHLCLGz/view?usp=share_link

      It is also worth noting that all .csv files within the repository except "datosaritra.csv" and "datosalex(1).csv", are created by running the codes.

+# Functions used for model

+Here follows a description of the primary methods code files that are called by the actigraph density response analysis code:

 ## cart2polar.R

 #### Description: